WebOrigami/docs/src/content/cli/builtins.md

 The `files/greetings` argument indicates that `copy` should copy the input YAML graph to a file system graph under a folder named `greetings`.
 As a result, the key/value pairs in the YAML file are now individual files in a `greetings` folder.

 The `targetGraph` must support the [`set`](/core/set.html) method.
-The only types of graphs defined in the ExplorableGraph [core](/core) that provides such support are [ObjectGraph](/core/ObjectGraph.html) and [FilesGraph](/core/FilesGraph.html).
+The only types of graphs defined in the ExplorableGraph [core library](/core) that provides such support are [ObjectGraph](/core/ObjectGraph.html) and [FilesGraph](/core/FilesGraph.html).
 Only the latter provides persistent effects, so `copy` is typically used to copy the values from the source graph into file system files.

 <a name="dataflow"></a>